 1911: Revolution led by Sun Yat-sen, end of the Chinese Empire.

 1917 – 1921: Russian Revolution and Civil War

 1917: Declaration of Lord Balfour proposing the creation of a ‘Jewish National Home’ in Palestine

 1917: The United States enters the war on the side of the Allies

 1919: Treaty of Versailles.
-Creation of the League of Nations.
+The creation of the League of Nations.

 1929: Wall Street stock market crash.

 1933: Adolf Hitler’s chancellor in Germany

 1933: Roosevelt proposes the New Deal to combat the economic crisis

 1934: The ‘Long March’ of Mao Zedong in China.